With so many other choices to be made when deciding upon new windows and doors, the type of glass can often be overlooked.

 The choice of patterns, textures available for obscure glass is vast.
 There are both traditional designs as well as contemporary options.

 Leading glass manufacturers in the UK can customise to your specific requirements but the current array of designs usually cater for every taste.

-For those who are replacing windows and doors and wish to uphold their originality, many of the old glass patterns still exist today.
+For those who are replacing windows and doors (see also ‘Can You Replace A Door Without Replacing The Frame?
+All You Need To Know‘) and wish to uphold their originality, many of the old glass patterns still exist today.

 Decorative glass effects are also obtainable by tinting, etching, silvering or applying ceramic paints enabling you to create your own choice of obscurity or recreate traditional designs.

 Tinted glass also provides a good level of privacy but is more often used for aesthetic purposes as it can be tinted in different colours.